flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-07-13/index.md

     _key: card-2-458420ee-142b-4a5b-8885-e5ca48ba0217
   - order: 2
     body: >-
-      > ‘Let me be clear, unequivocally and under oath: not once in my 26 years of defending my nation did my personal opinions impact any official action I took.”
+      "Let me be clear, unequivocally and under oath: not once in my 26 years of defending my nation did my personal opinions impact any official action I took.”

       FBI agent Peter Strzok, testifying before Congress.
 A lead agent for the